mcdafydd/scini-cockpit/README.md

 ## Be Careful with Named Volumes

 Don't delete your critical data!
-The production environment specified in `docker-compose.yml` uses separate named volumes from those in the `docker-compose-dev.yml` dev environment.
+The production environment specified in `docker-compose.yml` uses separate named volumes from those in the `docker-compose.dev.yml` dev environment.

 Brief description of key volumes:
 * images - Stores individual JPEG images from all camera MJPEG streams
 * logs - Stores openrov system logs, see `assets/adjustments.prod.json`
 * data - Stores all system and device telemetry

+Volume lables and docker config files.

 # Developing SCINI Software